Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 On the Workato platform, this takes the form of RecipeIQ: a smart engine that analyzes every automation recipe our users build and then offers intelligent suggestions during the creation process.
 It’s one of our most popular features, and I think it will continue to be.

-In short, the coming year will be a landmark year for automation.
-It will become more intelligent, more scalable, and more personable.
-I’m excited for what 2019 will hold for automation—and you should be, too.
+In short, 2020 and the years that follow will be critical for automation.
+You can expect automation to become more intelligent, more scalable, and more personable.
+I’m excited for what the future of automation holds—and you should be, too.